 As historian Edward O’Donnell wrote “Of the 21,000 Choctaws who started the journey, more than half perished from exposure, malnutrition, and disease.
 This despite the fact that during the War of 1812 the Choctaws had been allies of then-General Jackson in his campaign against the British in New Orleans.’

-Now sixteen years later they met in their new tribal land and sent the money to a U.S. famine relief organization for Ireland.
+Sixteen years later, they met in their new tribal land and sent the money to a U.S. famine relief organization for Ireland.
 It was the most extraordinary gift of all to famine relief in Ireland.
 The Choctaws sent the money at the height of the Famine, “Black 47,” when close to a million Irish were starving to death.

 Thanks to the work of Irish activists such as Don Mullan and Choctaw leader Gary White Deer the Choctaw gift has been recognized in Ireland.